-&lt;sup>2 Active treatment includes patients who have completed treatment within 3 months.
+2 Active treatment includes patients who have completed treatment within 3 months.
 Active treatment is defined as chemotherapy, targeted therapies, immunotherapy, and excludes individuals receiving therapy that does not suppress the immune system (e.g. solely hormonal therapy or radiation therapy).
 See Ontario Health/Cancer Care Ontario's Frequently Asked Questions for more information.

-&lt;sup>3 Active treatment for patients receiving B-cell depleting therapy includes patients who have completed treatment within 12 months
+3 Active treatment for patients receiving B-cell depleting therapy includes patients who have completed treatment within 12 months

-NuvaxovidTM4 (if applicable) or a viral vector vaccine (if applicable) including moderately to severely immunocompromised individuals who received a three-dose vaccine series.
+Nuvaxovid^{TM4} (if applicable) or a viral vector vaccine (if applicable) including moderately to severely immunocompromised individuals who received a three-dose vaccine series.

-Individuals who are 12 to 17 years of age are also eligible for a booster dose with an mRNA vaccine, if at least 6 months (168 days) have passed since receiving their primary vaccine series, including moderately to severely immunocompromised individuals who received a three-dose vaccine series.
+Individuals who are 12 to 17 years of age are also eligible for a booster dose with an mRNA vaccine, if at least 6 months (168 days) have passed since receiving their primary vaccine series, including moderately to severely immunocompromised5 individuals who received a three-dose vaccine series.
 Note: With informed consent, individuals aged 12 to 17 years may receive their booster dose in less than 6 months (168 days) as long as 3 months have passed since completing their primary COVID-19 vaccine series.

 Pharmacies may administer a second booster (fourth dose) of an mRNA vaccine to residents of long-term care homes, retirement homes, Elder Care Lodges and elderly living in other congregate settings providing assisted-living and health services (see this guidance document for examples), if at least three months, or 84 days, have passed since the individual's first booster (third dose).
-At this time, immunocompromised individuals who have completed a three-dose series and received a first booster dose are not eligible for a second booster dose.
+As of April 7th, 2022, pharmacies may also administer a second booster (4th dose) to individuals aged 60 years of age and older.
+Pharmacies may also administer a second booster (4th dose) to First Nations, Inuit and Métis (FNIM) and their household members aged 18 years and over.
+In both cases, at least five months (140 days), have passed since the individual's first booster (third dose).